nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Changes: **Report, 180916, 1900 #CS2103** [enter]

-This will edit the current deadline task from CS2103 report to Report with an additional tag called #CS2103.
+This will edit the current deadline task from complete report to Report with an additional tag called #CS2103.

 <img src="images/Capture11.PNG" width="600"><br>